 The City assesses certain fees on new development.
 One such fee is the Public Facilities Development Impact Fee, or "PFDIF."
 These revenues are recorded in a Development Impact Fee Fund.
 See "APPENDIX B - CITY AUDITED FINANCIAL STATEMENTS."
-The City utilizes the PFDIF to offset the cost of constructing or financing certain public facilities, such as the renovation of the Civic Center complex and the Police Headquarters, including paying a portion of the lease payments related to the financing of these improvements.
+The City utilizes the PFDIF to offset the cost of constructing or financing certain public facilities, such as the City's Civic Center complex and the Police Headquarters, including paying a portion of the lease payments related to the financing of these improvements.
 See "Outstanding Indebtedness of the City" below.

 The receipt of the PFDIF is dependent upon building activity in the City and such revenues were significantly reduced during the recession years.
-Over the last eight years PFDIF revenues have ranged from a high of \$18 million in Fiscal Year 2005/06 to a low of \$695,793 in Fiscal Year 2008/09.
+Over the last eight years PFDIF revenues have ranged from a high of \$18 million in Fiscal Year 2005-06 to a low of \$695,793 in Fiscal Year 2008-09.
 Such amounts have not always been adequate in recent years to pay the proportionate share of lease payments as expected and such amounts have instead been funded with the PFDIF fund balance or interfund loans made to the PFDIF fund.
-The accumulated balance of PFDIF revenues at June 30, 2015 is approximately \$8 million and the interfund loans due to other funds from the PFDIF was \$10.7 million.
+The accumulated balance of PFDIF revenues at June 30, 2018 is expected to be approximately \$[3.9] million and the interfund loans due to other funds from the PFDIF is expected to be \$\text{million}.